 How to Design to a Differential Impedance Specification

 The concept and implementation of differential impedance are both sometimes misunderstood.
 In addition, the design of a channel to reach a specific differential impedance is often done in a haphazard way.
-Sometimes, I look back on old designs and I think about how I designed traces to hit a differential impedance spec, and I realize that maybe I could have done better and saved myself some headache if I had a better understanding of differential impedance.
+Sometimes, I look back on old designs and think about how I designed traces to hit a differential impedance spec, and I realize that maybe I could have done better and saved myself some headaches if I had a better understanding of differential impedance.

 Differential Impedance Defined

 Differential impedance relates to a fundamental property of differential signals.
 All differential signals are interpreted by a receiver component as a difference signal (thus the name “differential”).
 One way to think of a differential signal is this: it is a propagating electromagnetic disturbance that involves two different signals, ideally being sent together along a pair of traces.
 When we say “electromagnetic disturbance,” we mean electric and magnetic field distributions around the two traces.
-That is after all, the whole point of conductors in a PCB: to guide and transport the electromagnetic field around the layout.
+That is, after all, the whole point of conductors in a PCB: to guide and transport the electromagnetic field around the layout.

 Therefore, it is of interest to see how the electromagnetic disturbance created by this pair of signals propagates along the two traces.
 To do that, we would need: